Trishala06/Trishala/README.md

 # Trishala
-This is my first repository.
+This is my first GIT Repository.
+Author- Trishala